christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 _“All human societies, including pre-liberal Western societies, were based on particularistic, kin-based ethics (in which kin members are treated differently from outsiders).”_

-Yet Duchesne ultimately pins the blame on industrialization and "Post-Fordism" as the mechanisms that dismantled these kin-based systems.
+Yet Duchesne ultimately pins the blame on industrialization and 'Post-Fordism' as the primary mechanisms that dismantled these kin-based systems.
 This is where the analysis stops short.
-The real cancer is not the factory floor or the assembly line.
-The cancer is secularized Christianity itself — the universalist operating system that replaced kin-based ethics with a deracinating, guilt-driven global ethic.
-It flattens everything distinct into one grey, guilt-soaked blob.
+The factory floor and the assembly line are not the root cause; they are merely the material consequences of a much older disruption.
+Post-Fordism requires an economic model where human beings are completely interchangeable, liquid, and stripped of local allegiances.
+But an economic system cannot create that type of human out of thin air—it requires an underlying cultural operating system that has already declared organic, tribal boundaries to be morally obsolete.

+That operating system is secularized Christianity itself.
+Long before the advent of the modern corporation, the Church established the metaphysical blueprint for globalism by dissolving particularistic kin-bonds in favor of a borderless community of believers.
+When the metaphysics of the Church receded, this universalist drive didn't disappear; it simply sublimated into the bureaucratic state and the global market.
+It flattened everything distinct into one grey, guilt-soaked blob turning organic European ethnicities into an interchangeable administrative monolith designed for easy economic manipulation.

 So what's the cure?
 A return to ethnic particularism.
 Sharp, tribal, unapologetic loyalty to your actual subgroup.
 Italian.
 Polish.
 German.
 Breton.
 Not "White".
 Not "European".
 Just your bloodline.